AshGw/litecrypt/README.md

                               |   Ciphertext    ...
                               +------------------+
 ````
 AES and HMAC keys, each 32 bytes, are derived from the main key (`gen_key()`) using the chosen KDF with SHA256.
 Iterations range from 50 to 100,000 the higher they go the more time it takes to compute, that's 4 bytes.
-IV that's, Salt, and Pepper are also 16 bytes random values, both mixed with the KDF.
+IV that's 16, Salt, and Pepper are also 16 byte random values, both mixed with the KDF.
 The ciphertext size varies, with the crypto process employing PKCS7 padding.

 <h3>Supported Databases</h3>